-The nail also comes with a unique design you will not find with many other types of nail.
-The design comprises of a blunt point followed by a tapered shank.
+The nail also comes with a unique design you will not find with many other types of nails.
+The design comprises a blunt point followed by a tapered shank.

 For their performance, you will get them being used for different hard materials.
 Such can include masonry, concrete, and cinder block.

 The nail’s head is squared or wrought to give it a decorative and distinctive finishing surface.